desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 `_signal.ns2.example.org`.

-In the zones containing these domains, the child DNS operator authenticates the CDS/CDNSKEY records found at the child's apex by co-publishing them at the names:
+In the zones containing these domains, the child DNS operator authenticates the CDS/CDNSKEY RRsets found at the child's apex by co-publishing them at the names:
 ```
 _dsboot.example.co.uk._signal.ns1.example.net
 _dsboot.example.co.uk._signal.ns2.example.org
 ```
-The records are accompanied by RRSIG records created using the key(s) of the respective signaling zone.
+These RRsets are signed with DNSSEC just like any other zone data.

-Publication of signaling records under the in-bailiwick domain `_signal.ns3.example.co.uk` is not required.
+Publication of signaling records under the in-domain name `_signal.ns3.example.co.uk` is not required.

 {#cds-auth}